mridubhatnagar/blogs-backup/ckzo3av5j0gbbo2s18wri6aj8.md

 ![WhatsApp Image 2022-02-15 at 1.17.59 PM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1644925606330/jZlcgKWB4.jpeg)

-All throughout we had some nostalgic conversation about the school athletic meet.
+All throughout we had some nostalgic conversations.
+School athletic meet.
 100 meter, 200 meters, relay races.
 From then to now how a lot of things changed.
 What was even funnier was that we were the ones who ran and at times won too??

 ![WhatsApp Image 2022-02-15 at 1.17.33 PM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1644925616077/gr50OqNZJ.jpeg)